 How does an IAA happen?

 During the embryonic period (the first weeks of life in the womb), as the complex anatomy of the heart and blood vessels is developing, IAA seems to occur from a failure of earlier small arches to grow and merge properly.
 There seems to be a genetic component to IAA in some cases.
-The most common is DiGeorge syndrome, which is caused by a deletion of a small portion of the chromosome number 22, one of the 23 pairs of chromosomes that store our genetic information.
+The most common is DiGeorge syndrome, which is caused by a deletion of a small portion of chromosome, one of the 23 pairs of chromosomes that store our genetic information.
 In many cases, however, no genetic cause is found.

 Should I have more tests done?